Frequently Asked Questions

 - Satisfactorily complete at least 67% of cumulative credit hours attempted and

-- Complete the degree/certificate program within the maximum attempted hours listed below.
+- Complete the degree/certificate program within the maximum attempted hours.

 Financial aid recipients who do not meet these conditions will lose their financial aid eligibility.
 Therefore, withdrawing may affect the status of your satisfactory academic progress.